gruppe-adler/grad_civs/README.md

 Attribute                | Default Value | Explanation
 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
-backpackProbability      | 0.5            | Probability that a civilian will wear a backpack backpacks                | []            | All classnames of backpacks that civilians may wear. clothes                  | []            | All classnames of clothes that civilians may wear. debugFps                 | 0             | Toggles fps monitoring mode (0/1). faces                    | []            | All classnames of faces that civilians may have. goggles                  | []            | All classnames of goggles that civilians may wear. headgear                 | []            | All classnames of headgear that civilians may wear. initialGroupSize         | 3             | Initial group size for civilians, between 1..N .
+debugFps                 | 0             | Toggles fps monitoring mode (0/1).
+initialGroupSize         | 3             | Initial group size for civilians, between 1..N .
 Value may be any valid parameter to the `random` command. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsOnFoot            | 30            | Maximum number of civs on foot.